 Questions - All

-11. Do you support the provision of a pre-paid voucher by the dog breeder if the dog is not de-sexed? ☒ Yes ☐ No ☐ Unsure
+11. Do you support the provision of a pre-paid voucher by the dog breeder if the dog is not de-sexed? ☑ Yes ☐ No ☐ Unsure

-This is a service which could easily be provided by pet shops.

 12. What should be the value of the voucher?

 ☐ Less than \$100

 □ \$100 - \$149

 □ \$150 - \$199

 □ \$200 - \$249

 □ Over \$250

-☐ Other - please specify:

-□ Unsure

-Questions - ' Veterinarians
+Questions - Veterinarians

-13. How much does your practice charge Please specify the circumstances that included in this cost (for example, fluid this price is dependent on, and what is
+How much does your practice charge Please specify the circumstances that included in this cost (for example, fluid this price is dependent on, and what is

 Female dog under 10kg

 Female dog between 10kg - 25kg

 Female dog over 25kg

-Please indicate what is included in this contact.
-14. How much does your practice charge specify the circumstances that this prior in this cost (for example, fluids, pain more). for the de-sexing of a male dog?
+Please indicate what is included in this contact that the for the de-sexing of a male dog?
 Please ce is dependent on, and what is included

 Male dog under 10kg

 Male dog between 10kg - 25kg

 Male dog over 25kg

-Please indicate what is included in this co st:
+Please indicate what is included in this co

-15. How could pre-paid vouchers be trans sferred between veterinary practices?

-16. How many prepaid cat sterilisation vol •
+16. How many prepaid cat sterilisation vol introduction of mandatory de-sexing o •

-17. How many prepaid cat sterilisation vou introduction of mandatory de-sexing of ·
+17. How many prepaid cat sterilisation vol introduction of mandatory de-sexing or •

 18. What methods do you currently use at ☐ Spaying ☐ Castration ☐ Other - please specify:

-19. Is it likely your practice will use other methods to de-sex dogs in the future, including non-temporary means?
+19. Is it likely your practice will use other r including non-temporary means? nethods to de-sex dogs in the future,

 Questions - All

-□ Yes

 □ No

 ☐ Unsure

 Please provide reasons for your response:

 20. Is there a potential role for the Australian Veterinary Association?
 For example, to issue pre-paid sterilisation vouchers that can be used at any veterinarian practise.
 The practise can then cash in the vouchers with the AVA.
 Yes No Unsure

 Please provide reasons for your response: